 This was a severe blow to a principle that had found varying degrees of expression in Europe for hundreds of years; that is, the Divine Right of Kings.

 Since 1516, the year before Luther published his 95 Theses, French kings selected bishops for the French church.
-They filled the positions with nobles loyal to them.
+They filled the positions with loyal nobles.
 When Pope Innocent XI rejected Louis XIV’s naming of bishops and his appropriation of funds from vacant bishoprics, the king, with approval of the Clergy, encouraged Bossuet to draw up a Declaration of Gallican Liberties of 1682, stipulating that kings “were not subject to any ecclesiastical power in temporal affairs.”

 The result was that French bishops had sweeping authority to rule both in temporal and spiritual matters.
-Besides ordinations and baptisms they mandated that religious books could be published only with their permission.
+Besides ordinations and baptisms, they mandated that religious books could be published only with their permission.
 They regularly called on censors in the National Librairie to condemn what they called “wicked books.”
 The bishops’ personal privileges were extreme.
 They ruled over a church that owned 10% of the land.
 In exchange for immunities from taxation, they gave a [uh-humm] “gift” to the king.

-As we saw in a previous episode, Jansenists were followers of Cornelius Jansen, a professor of theology at the University of Louvain & for a time, the bishop of Ypres.
-Jansen proposed an interpretation of Augustine’s theology in his posthumous work Augustinus that extolled God’s sovereignty & denied any role humans have in salvation thru free will.
+As we saw in a previous episode, Jansenists were followers of Cornelius Jansen, a professor of theology at the University of Louvain and for a time, the bishop of Ypres.
+Jansen proposed an interpretation of Augustine’s theology in his posthumous work Augustinus that extolled God’s sovereignty and denied any role humans have in salvation thru free will.
 Jansen said the elect are saved by God’s grace alone.
 As their lives are transformed, the elect do the will of God by performing acts of love for God and others.
-In seeking assurance of salvation, the elect overcome temptation by following an austere lifestyle of rigorous penance & frequent celebration of the Mass.
+In seeking assurance of salvation, the elect overcome temptation by following an austere lifestyle of rigorous penance and frequent celebration of the Mass.
 Yep; They were Catholic Calvinists; an oxymoron if there ever was one.

-Jansenists argued forcefully for the inviolability of the individual conscience of the believer; even to the point of refusing to accept a church teaching they deemed errant.
+Jansenists argued forcefully for the inviolability of the individual conscience of the believer; even to the point of refusing to accept a church teaching, they deemed errant.

 Jansenists also rejected the Jesuits’ defense of a papal monarchy.
 Like the Gallicans, they held a conciliarist position: that the authority of the church was vested in all the members of the body of Christ, including themselves as a Catholic minority.